saisudheerp/Aps_portfolio/README.md

 ### 7. Patient Queue Management

 For managing patient queues in clinics, a first-come-first-served approach may be inefficient because some patients should be treated based on emergencies.
 The best approach would be using a Priority Queue to handle patients based on urgency.
-Time Complexity is O(n).
+Time Complexity is O(n) and Space complexity is O(1).
 Here is my code for [Priority Queue](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/priority_q.c).

 ![Patient Queue management](images/queue%20management.png)
 *This image represents the Patient Queue Management[16]*